MASTER OF BUSINESS ADMINISTRATION

 PROGRAM LEARNING OUTCOMES

-- Master the conventions of written and oral communication.
+- Master the conventions of effective written and oral communication.

-- Master the use of quantitative literacy for improving and sustaining strategic business initiatives.
+- Integrate quantitative literacy in strategic business initiatives.

 METHODS OF INSTRUCTION

 Methods of instruction vary depending on the nature of the course.
 In general, courses will be experiential and practical, emphasizing real-life business practices.

 The Master of Business Administration (MBA) degree will be awarded to the student upon successful completion of at least 36 semester credits of core courses with a minimum Grade Point Average of 3.00.

 UNITS OF CREDIT